-This document describes how to purchase a Tencent Container Registry (TCR) Enterprise Edition instance, configure a network access policy, and push and pull container images.
+This document describes how to purchase an instance of Tencent Container Registry (TCR) Enterprise Edition, configure the network access policy, and push and pull container images.

-To use the TCR Personal Edition, please see Image Registry User Guide.
+To use TCR Personal Edition, please see Image Registry User Guide.

 If you already have a Tencent Cloud account, ignore this step.

 If you have not, go to the Sign up page and register an account.

 If your enterprise has not activated the TCR service, activate it and authorize TCR to access your COS and VPC resources.
 To activate TCR, use a root account or a sub-account with admin permissions.
 If you are using a sub-account, grant the sub-account corresponding permissions first.
 For more information, see Example of Authorization Solution of the Enterprise Edition.

 - Log in to the TCR console and go to the "Instance List" page.

 - Click Create.
 On the TCR purchase page, purchase an instance by referring to the following information, as shown in the figure below.

 - Billing Mode: TCR is billed in pay-as-you-go mode.
 For more information, see Billing Overview.